Nirlipt-05/Java-Concept/ExceptionHandelling.md

     in line (i) we basically have two exceptions i.e. in an array of 5 elements we are trying to access 6th element, hence it is ArrayIndexOutOfBoundsException & we again are having ArithmeticException.
     To handel both the exceptions we are having multiple catch block in line (ii), where we are merging both the catch blocks into a single block by using `or(|)`, so that if we encounter any of the 2 exceptions then we can create an instance of that exception.

+**NOTE=**
+***There is a convention that while we are giving `try` and multipe `catch` block, then we need to write in a order such that we are first writting a child class exception catch block and followed by immidiate parent class exception, followed by the preceeding parent exception class, if required.
+This is not mandatory but we need to follow it because when we previously will write the parent exception class then it will handel the exception and the control flow will not get transfered to subsequent child class.
+Thus, writing the child exception class in the next catch block is of no use***

 #### Nested Try-Catch Block-

 Here we basically have a try-catch block within another try-catch block.